GloriEvo/GloriEvo/README.md

 ✦

 HUGE cuddle & touch comfort.
 Cuddles are always welcome and encouraged!!
-Don't worry too much about covering us while cuddling, as long as a few of our pixles are still visible we're fine with being covered!
+Don't worry too much about covering us while cuddling, as long as a few of our pixels are still visible we're fine with being covered!